Is the Klover App Legitimate? Here’s What You Need to Know

 • Overdraft protection (if selected)

-The app is free, but users may choose to tip up to $14 per $100 to help support it.
-Users must also have a steady job with regular deposits, an active account and direct deposit.
+The app is free, but users may tip up to $14 per $100 to help support it.
+Users must also have a steady job with regular deposits, an active account, and direct deposits.

 Dave